bekkerza/league_ranker/README.md

     ```
     Teams with the same number of points will have the same rank and will be listed alphabetically.

+4. **Run in Docker**
+    To build the image locally, run:
+    `docker build -t match-ranker .`

+    To execute the ranking system from the command prompt:
+    `docker run -it match-ranker`
+    which will prompt for manual input.

+    To execute it from the command prompt and pass your local results file to process:
+    `docker run -v "$(pwd)/results.txt:/app/results.txt" match-ranker /app/results.txt`
+    assuming your results file is named results.txt and in the current working directory.
+    This will pass the file for processing within the container.

 ## Input Format

 The match results should be provided as a string where each match is represented by two teams and their scores, separated by a space.
 Multiple matches should be separated by commas.